celery/celery/docs/faq.rst

 :command:`sudo` in a :mod:`subprocess` returns :const:`None`
 ------------------------------------------------------------

-There is a :command:`sudo` configuration option that makes it illegal for process without a tty to run :command:`sudo`:
+There's a :command:`sudo` configuration option that makes it illegal for process without a tty to run :command:`sudo`:

 .. code-block:: text